Janik-Haag/NixOS-DNS/docs/book/usage.md

 ## NixOS Module

-NixOS-DNS was built to decouple modules even more from there host.
+NixOS-DNS was built to decouple modules even more from their host.
 To achieve this we have the concept of `baseDomains` and `subDomains`.

 In a nixos hosts configuration you would do something like: